owenthereal/gh/README.md

     $ brew install https://raw.github.com/jingweno/gh/master/homebrew/gh.rb

-To build and install gh locally, you need to have a [Go development environment](http://golang.org/doc/install) and run:
+To build and install gh from source, you need to have a [Go development environment](http://golang.org/doc/install) and run:

     $ go get github.com/jingweno/gh